 The 6th and 12th greens are benched into opposite slopes, and the 7th and 16th tees sit near the peak.
 As you walk from the 15th green toward No. 16, you discover a rest area amid the rocks.
 From there, you can sip ice water and contemplate the southern half of the property before tackling the final three holes.

 The hub of the Meadow Club's routing from the opposite angle.
 The 7th hole doglegs left into the hills.

 Focal points like this have a number of benefits.
 For one, putting several greens close together makes maintenance more efficient.
 Of more interest to the golfer, though, is that focal points engender a sense of familiarity and coherence.
-You get to visit a certain landform not just once but at several different points in the round and from several different angles.
-When you walk off the last green, you feel as though you’ve come to know the property well, even though the architect has directed your attention primarily at a single feature.
+You get to visit certain landforms not just once but at several different points in the round and from several different angles.
+When you walk off the last green, you feel as though you’ve come to know the property well, even though the architect has directed your attention at a select few features.

 The “Sweet Spot” of Augusta National

-If asked to identify the hub of Augusta National’s routing, most fans would probably go straight to Amen Corner.
+If asked to identify the hub of Augusta National’s routing, most fans would think immediately of Amen Corner.
 But as Geoff Ogilvy pointed out during his brilliant exegesis of the front nine on The Fried Egg podcast, the course’s “sweet spot” is in fact a hill where the 2nd, 7th, and 17th greens—as well as the 3rd, 8th, and 18th tees—converge.